Add an image

 Image to pixel art converter

 Turn any image into pixel art in a couple of clicks.
-Upload a photo, screenshot, or illustration, choose the output size and color count, and this free pixel art converter downsamples and quantizes it into a clean pixel grid you can download as a PNG.
-It all runs in your browser, with no login and no watermark.
-Whether you're making a game sprite from a picture or a retro profile pic, it's the same three steps.
+Upload a photo, screenshot, or illustration, pick the output size and color count, and this free pixel art converter downsamples and quantizes it into a clean pixel grid you can download as a PNG.
+It runs in your browser, no login, no watermark.
+And every example on this page was made with this exact converter, settings listed under each one.

 1. Upload a photo, screenshot, or illustration (PNG, JPG, or WebP)